 So how well do you know yourself?
-Do you take the time to reflect on who you once were, who you are, who you are becoming?
-It is not indulgence for many of us; it is necessity, natural, at times wearing, but an exploration inward that serves us in our expressions and contributions outward.
+Do you take the time to reflect on who you once were, who you are now, who you are becoming?
+This is not indulgence for many of us; it is necessity, natural, at times wearing, but an exploration inward that serves us in our expressions and contributions outward.

 So what if you had the opportunity to sum yourself up in 10 tidy items, sketching a perky picture of yourself?
 Would you choose consistency?
 Comedy?
 The serious route?
 Might you opt for revelatory?
 Random?
 Your very own reality check?

-Defining ourselves: A (fashionable) picture is worth a thousand words?
+One (fashionable) picture is worth a thousand words

 What if someone requested 10 pictures of you that capture who you are?
-Would you choose 10 images that show a well-presented self?
+Would you choose a series of images that show a well-presented self?
 A messy-in-the-morning self?
-A playful self, a working self, a dressed-for-success self, a parenting self?
-You at your easel or computer or tuba?
-On the soccer field or tennis court or flipping rib eyes at the grill on the deck while on vacation last summer?
-You at your most glamorous?
-You at your most natural?
+A playful self, a working self, a dressed-for-success self?

-Would you send 10 images, as a spectrum of moments, a mosaic of sorts: a grimace, a frown, an off-guard snapshot of irritation, or unbridled jubilation?
+Would you send 10 images as a spectrum of moments, a mosaic of sorts – a grimace, a frown, an off-guard snap of irritation, or unbridled jubilation?
 Would those 10 pictures be worth a thousand words?
 Ten thousand words?

 As for 10 things you don’t know about me, and the reason for this ramble, indeed… at the request of others I will indeed offer up 10 more dots to connect in any way you like, an abstraction, rendering “me” a creation of your making at least as much as mine?

-I think I will choose 10 human revelations, fashionably extracted from the memory’s Roladex, not entirely at random
+I think I will choose 10 human revelations, fashionably extracted from the memory’s Roladex, not entirely at random.